I like to think of budgets as a diet for your money. You need to watch every cent, be disciplined, and be accountable at the end of the day.

 And just like diets, budgets can be tough to stick to.
 However, we all need to understand that nothing worth having is ever easy!
 So don’t give up if you have a splurge or a blowout – hey we all do it every now and then (even us here at SAHM!).
 What can I say – no one is perfect!

 Admitting that mistakes are unavoidable does not mean just quitting budgeting altogether.
 Like what we said, budgeting is worth it; you will surely see rewards not just down the road but along the way.
 Here are 5 tips for sticking to a budget:

-To be accountable for your spending, first you need to know where it’s going – in plain black and white!
-That means sitting down with pen and paper or using a spreadsheet to find our your financial position.
-Think of it like a food diary – you write down what you eat to see where your going wrong – this is exactly the same thing.
-Be brutally honest.
-If your not sure – keep every receipt for a fortnight and log them into your budget – you will soon see where that money is going – and once you know where it is going – you can work on how to reduce it ie ‘cutting the fat’.
+To be accountable for your spending, first you need to know where it’s going in plain black and white!
+That means sitting down with pen and paper or using a spreadsheet to find out your financial position.
+Think of it like a food diary – you write down what you eat to see where your going wrong.
+This is exactly the same thing.
+And you need to be brutally honest or else you’ll just be cheating on yourself.
+If you’re not sure, keep every receipt for a fortnight and log them into your budget.
+You will soon see where that money is going.
+Once you know where it is going, you can work on how to reduce it i.e. “cut the fat.”